 Due to market volatility and potential liquidity shortages caused by low trading volumes for certain debt instruments on the CIBM, prices for certain debt instruments traded on this market can fluctuate considerably.
 Subfunds that invest in these markets are therefore subject to liquidity and volatility risk.
 Bid/ask spreads for prices of these securities can thus be substantial.
 Accordingly, considerable trading and settlement costs can therefore arise for the subfunds concerned, and they can even suffer losses upon the sale of these investments.

 In addition, a subfund carrying out a transaction on the CIBM may be exposed to risks associated with settlement procedures as well as counterparty default.
-It is possible that the counterparty which entered into a transaction by failing to deliver the security concerned or by failing to pay the amount due.
-Due to the need to open an account for investments in the CIBM via Bond Connect through an offshore custodian, the subfund concerned is exposed to the risk of default or
+It is possible that the counterparty which entered into a transaction with the subfund concerned will not meet its obligation to settle the transaction by failing to deliver the security concerned or by failing to pay the amount due.
+Due to the need to open an account for investments in the CIBM via Bond Connect through an offshore custodian, the subfund concerned is exposed to the risk of default or error on the part of the offshore custodian.

 Bond Connect is subject to regulatory risks.
 The relevant guidelines and directives for investments via Bond Connect are subject to potentially retroactive changes.
-If the relevant Chinese authorities suspend account-opening or trading via Bond Connect, the ability of the subfund concerned to invest in the CIBM via Bond Connect is restricted.
+If the relevant Chinese authorities suspend accountopening or trading via Bond Connect, the ability of the subfund concerned to invest in the CIBM via Bond Connect is restricted.
 This may have a negative impact on the performance of the subfund, since it may potentially need to sell its positions in the CIBM.
 The subfund concerned could suffer significant losses as a result.